 Figure 46—MIS Key Hierarchy

-5.14 of .21.1 as follows.
+Change 5.14 of .21.1 as follows.

-Proactive authentication
+Proactive authentication for single radio handover service

+An alternative to proactive authentication mechanism specified in clause 10 in Draft IEEE 802.21m/D01 is described below.

-Establishing MIS Security Association between roaming partners
+5.14.1 Establishing MIS Security Association between roaming partners

 The PoS is a convenient and natural place to locate security services, and roaming partners have in place agreements that can be used to beneficially establish the needed security agreements between different PoS modules in partner networks.
 It is expected that the PoS functions in partner networks must often communicate by data paths that traverse the external Internet; in such cases, a secure communication channel must exist or must be established between the partners.
 It is out of scope for this document to specify exactly how the secure communication channel should be established, but this can be done by configuration when the partners enter into their roaming agreement.
 It can also be done on demand by using IKEv2 (RFC 7296) [B36].
 The following overview describes in more detail the circumstances enabling dynamic establishment of security association between the SPoS and the TPoS.